maxcroasdale/maxcroasdale.github.io/content/posts/2026/july-2026/front-1.md

 ---

-Paint the outside using a telescopic handle and roller.
+5:30am start when it's cool (too hot during this heatwave...) to paint the outside using a telescopic handle and roller.
 I undercoated the ground floor windows earlier this week.

 ![](/images/4935.jpeg)